atuline/PixelBlaze/readme.md

 This project was created to provide conversion of very simple PixelBlaze routines to be used by FastLED as well as the experimental Custom
 Effects interpreter for the dev branch of the Sound Reactive fork of WLED.
 It is not meant to be an ongoing/supported effort.

-It can also be used to help port them over to WLED (not currently planned).

 PixelBlaze functionality provided here includes: